Post-purchase email examples and resources to increase customer retention

 - Tips for writing your order confirmation emails

-3. Spice up your shipping confirmation emails
+3. Spice up your shipping confirmation emails by using these brand examples

 Shipping confirmations and other transactional emails traditionally don’t get a lot of attention from marketing teams.